AnuragGit26/AI-powered-Todo-App/README.md

 - Never commit `.env` files to your repository
 - Use Netlify's environment variables for all sensitive information
 - Consider using Netlify's branch deploy settings to control which branches trigger deployments

+## Pomodoro Timer

+The integrated Pomodoro timer helps you maintain focus and productivity:

+### Key Features:
+- **Cross-Device Sync**: Timer state syncs automatically across all your devices
+- **Proper Pause/Resume**: Timer can be paused and resumed without resetting
+- **Mini Timer**: Compact timer display in the navigation bar when active
+- **Full Timer Page**: Dedicated page with detailed settings and controls
+- **Session Tracking**: Automatic tracking of work sessions and breaks
+- **Customizable Settings**: Adjust work time, break durations, and intervals
+- **Smart Notifications**: Browser notifications and audio alerts
+- **Auto-start Options**: Automatically start next sessions if desired

+### Usage:
+1. Navigate to the Pomodoro page or start from the mini timer in the nav bar
+2. Set your work session label (what you're working on)
+3. Click Start to begin a 25-minute work session
+4. Use Pause/Resume to control the timer without losing progress
+5. Timer automatically switches between work and break periods
+6. View your session history and productivity stats

+The timer state is automatically synchronized across all your devices, so you can start a session on your computer and continue on your phone seamlessly.